 Due diligence is a process through which commercial real estate investors can protect themselves from buying properties that might turn out to be bad investments.
-In a bid to know how much time they have to do this, many investors ask, how long is due diligence period in commercial real estate?
+In a bid to know how much time they have to do this, many investors ask, how long is the due diligence period in commercial real estate?

 How Long Is the Due Diligence Period in Commercial Real Estate?

-Usually, the due diligence period for commercial properties lasts for a period of 30 and 60 days.
+Usually, the due diligence period for commercial property lasts for a period of 30 and 60 days.
 The due diligence period, also known as the investigative period, should be long enough for a buyer to conduct the necessary investigation and inspections to ascertain whether or not a property is a good choice.

-The length of the due diligence period is subject to change, depending on the specific needs of the buyer.
+The length of the due diligence period for commercial property is subject to change, depending on the specific needs of the buyer.
 This is because, during this period, the buyer has to determine whether the property suits the particular requirements for the business it is intended for.
 The time needed for this varies from business to business.

 When Does the Due Diligence Period Begin?

 If carried out after signing, then the buyer has the right to terminate the contract while the due diligence period is still ongoing, on the grounds that the property does not suit his exact needs.
-If carried out before the signing of this contract, however, the seller might require some form of agreement signed to protect his interest.
+If carried out before the signing of this contract, however, the seller might require some form of purchase agreement signed to protect his interest.